gauriagarwal18/Hotel_Booking_Analysis/README.md

 # Hotel_Booking_Analysis
-This project is to explore and analyze the different factors which affects hotel bookings.
+This project is to explore and analyze the different factors which affects hotel bookings and to figure out the best time to book a hotel